 The Breadcrumbs widget will appear here on the published site.

-Let's take a stroll down memory lane to our trip to Israel, shopping for a brand named after the sale and skewer safety, with the Kibbitzer's pictures of laughter from last month.
-We want to thank David Kilimnick for sharing his shopping experience at Walmart.
+Let's take a stroll down memory lane to David complaining about Jews joining together in song, while enjoying the food at the rebbe's gravesite, with Kibbitzer's pictures of laughter from last month.
+We want to thank David Kilimnick for complaining about people in Israel trying to make a living.

 The Blog Tags Widget will appear here on the published site.